chungying/Based-Monte-Carlo-Localization-for-Mobile-Robot/README.md

 Pre-requirement:

-1) Compile Java and generate Jar file jdk version of mcls-all-2.8.3.jar is 1.7
+1) Compile Java and generate Jar file
- Commands
+Jdk version of mcls-all-2.8.3.jar is 1.7

+Compile via commands
 undergoing

-2) Dispatch and Copy the jar file into all computers If no password ssh is set up, you can use scp to trasfer any file. eg. I am going to transfer JAR.jar file to the folder, /HOME/UBUNTU, at the computer named HOSTNAME via a user called USERNAME. scp JAR.jar USERNAME@HOSTNAME:/HOME/UBUNTU
+2) Dispatch and Copy the jar file into HBase lib forlder in all computers If no-password ssh is set up, you can use scp to trasfer any file. eg. I am going to transfer JAR.jar file to the folder, /HOME/UBUNTU/HBASE/LIB, at the computer named HOSTNAME via a user called USERNAME. scp mcls-all-2.8.3.jar USERNAME@HOSTNAME:/HOME/UBUNTU/

 3) Modified HBase configuration file in order to setup OEWC Coprocessor In hbase-site.xml, add